kostakazakoff/python_advanced/advanced_exam_preparation/readme.md

 - The snake position will be marked with 'S'.
 - The snake will always either go outside its territory or eat enough food.
 - There will be no case in which the snake will go through itself.

+# List Manipulator

+Write a function called list_manipulator which receives a list of numbers as first parameter and different amount of other parameters.
+The second parameter might be "add" or "remove".
+The third parameter might be "beginning" or "end".
+There might or might not be any other parameters (numbers):
+- In case of "add" and "beginning", add the given numbers to the beginning of the given list of numbers and return the new list
+- In case of "add" and "end", add the given numbers to the end of the given list of numbers and return the new list
+- In case of "remove" and "beginning"
+    - If there is another parameter (number), remove that amount of numbers from the beginning of the list of numbers.
+    - If there are no other parameters, remove only the first element of the list.
+    - Finaly, return the new list
+- In case of "remove" and "end"
+    - If there is another parameter (number), remove that amount of numbers from the end of the list of numbers.
+    - Otherwise if there are no other parameters, remove only the last element of the list.
+    - Finaly, return the new list

+### Input
+- There will be no input
+- Parameters will be passed to your function
+### Output
+- The function should return the new list of numbers